mattpap/masters-thesis/sphinx/src/groebner.rst

 We are ready to describe the Buchberger algorithm.
 The algorithm proceeds as follows: take a set of polynomials $F$ and set initially $G := F$, where $G$ will be the desired |groebner|
 basis of $F$ at the and of this procedure.
-Next for apply the Buchberger criterion to see if
+Next apply the Buchberger criterion to see if
 $G$ is already a |groebner| basis.
 If this is the case, reduce each polynomial in $G$ with respect to other polynomials in $G$ and stop.
 Otherwise pick a pair of polynomials $f_1$ and
 $f_2$ from $G$, and compute their s--polynomial.
-If the s--polynomial is non--zero then add it to $G$.
+If the remainder with respect to $G$ of the s--polynomial is non--zero, then adjoin it to $G$.
 Iterate until $G$ is a |groebner| basis.

 This simple procedure can be easily coded in Python in just a couple of minutes using previously defined :func:`s_polynomial` and SymPy's built--in :func:`reduced` functions::